 There are two M.2 NVME sockets and three PCIe 3.0 x 16 slots, two of which feature Asus SafeSlot technology to keep your GPU safe and secure.
 This board also features native 802.11ac Wi-Fi with GameFirst packet priority.
 The built-in audio solution is the ROG SupremeFX high definition audio codec capable of crisp and clear audio.
 And with support for Sonic Radar and Sonic Studio III, you will have every edge you need to hear your enemies first.

 On the rear I/O, you’ll find a PS2 keyboard and mouse combo port, dual USB 2.0 ports, two USB 3.1 gen1 ports, four USB 3.1 gen2 ports, three type-a connections and one type c.
 There are also display port, HDMI, anti-surge LAN port, dual Wi-Fi antenna connections, five audio jacks with one optical s/PDIF output.

-Finally, we are at the point when we have to announce a winner, and this is not easy here.
+Finally, we are at the point when we have to announce a winner, the best i7 8700k motherboard, and this is not easy here.
 All the MOBOs we reviewed are almost equally capable of giving you a hell of a performance, given you compliment the board with other comparable components.

 If you’re not planning to upgrade your i7 processor anytime soon, you can blindly select any of the three Z370 motherboards we mentioned here.
 But what Z370 you should choose?
 Well, it depends on your preferences.
 If you want to save some bucks without compromising on raw performance, you can blindly go for ASUS ROG STRIX Z370-E GAMING.
 The Gigabyte Z370 AORUS Gaming 7 is for them who just love all the extra bells and whistles that come with it.